-A Mr Archibald, in a letter written in 1917 and now held by the archives of the Natural Museums of Scotland, recalled his father finding a Yird Swine when he turned up its nest while ploughing the land beside the river in Deveron fifty years previously.
+A Mr Archibald, in a letter written in 1917 and now held by the archives of the National Museum of Scotland, recalled his father finding a yird-swine fifty years previously when he turned up its nest while ploughing the land beside the river Deveron:

 “He tried to kill it with his foot, but it bit and cut his boot, and he killed it with a tree branch and brought it home.
 It was brown in colour, somewhat like a rat.
 Their nests were from time to time turned up by the plough, but the animals themselves were very rarely seen, reputed to frequent the churchyards.
 This was in the immediate neighbourhood of a churchyard which was eventually disused owing to the firm belief that it was infested.
 They invariably lived in the immediate neighbourhood of water, and their nests were in haughs.”